Skip to main content

 Fethiye, Turkey

 Possibly the most preferred region to embark from due to the proximity to the Dalaman airport and to the Antalya province region where most of the ancient archaeological sites and ancient cities from the Lycian period exist – is Fethiye.
 The Gulf of Fethiye boasts a wide choice of secluded coves and private bays and plenty of lush green scenery around.
-The city of Fethiye is too an amazing city to visit – at least for a day while moored at the harbor during your private yacht charter Turkey vacation.
+The city of Fethiye is too an amazing city to visit – at least for a day while moored at the harbor during your yacht charter Turkey vacation.

 If you are embarking from the Fethiye harbor, you may not have the chance to see the many ruins scattered throughout the immediate area – should you leave on your yacht charter holiday on the first day.
 From Lycian Rock Tombs, the amphitheatre by the waterfront, to the many sarcophagus’ in between the city streets and more, there is a great deal to discover in Fethiye.
 Should your itinerary include a visit to Fethiye, again, these impressive places can all be visited with organized land excursions or on your own.